SO9010/GTKMM-LEARN/Basics/Mixing_C_And_C++_APIs/mixing_C_and_c++_apis.md

     - The C instance has a floating refrence when the wrapper is created,and
     - Gtk::manage() has not been called on it or
     - Gtk::manage was called on it, but never added or was later removed

+Glib::wrap() binds the C and C++ instances to eachother.
+Dont delete the C++ instance before you want the C instance to die.